 Mobile payments simply mean that your wallet is replaced by your smartphone.
 It is linked to your money in the bank and you can pay for your purchases with a simple click or a wave.
 The world is great.
-Today I’m going to investigate how mobile payments have shaped the overall payment landscape.
+Today I’m going to investigate how mobile wallet payments have shaped the overall payment landscape.

 Commerce refers to the act of commerce, that is, buying and selling.
 E-commerce means the sale and purchase of products through the Internet.
 Buying and selling; These two words are the key here.
 A market arises when a producer willing to sell comes into contact with a consumer who has the will and the ability to pay.
 In e-commerce, all this will take pace online, in mobile e-commerce payments, all this will be done through your phone.
 I will analyze the effects of digital wallets on both elements.

 The evolution of the mobile payment

 Mobile payments are expected to rise sharply in 2015 and are really the trend of the future.
 2014 was a good year with the launch of Apple and this will help drive the future growth of the segment.
 As a result, there now appears to be a happy link between several major mobile payment systems being rolled out worldwide and greater consumer acceptance, making 2015 the year of greatest potential growth.

 In recent years, more and more people in many different regions from Africa to Kuwait have become familiar with the idea of mobile payment.
 They were impressed by the promise of ease and convenience and were impressed by the advantages that freedom from cash offers.